trOnk12/rijksmusem/documentation/README.md

 ## AdManager operations

-Once presented with an AdManager one could call different actions on the AdManager.
+Once presented with an AdManager, one could call different actions on the AdManager.
 Let’s break them down.

 ## AdManager interface
 ### prepare

 You call this method to begin to cycle through the ads in the AdManager.
 If you decided to let the SDK handle the playing of the ads this method ensures that the internal player is starting to buffer enough data so that ad playing starts smoothly.
-After calling this method the first ad is beginning to load.
+Upon calling this method the first ad starts loading.
 The SDK will trigger **_WillStartLoading_** event informing your app that buffering has begun for the ad.
-When the buffering is done **_DidFinishLoading_** event for the first ad will be triggered.
+Once buffering is done, **_DidFinishLoading_** event for the first ad will be triggered.

 ### play